 Buying a home is one of the biggest financial milestones you'll ever reach, but figuring out how to save for a down payment can feel overwhelming at first.
 How much do you actually need?
 How long will it take you to hit your savings target?
 Are there ways to speed up the process?

-The good news is that you don’t have to save 20% down, which is a number you may have heard tossed around quite a bit.
+The good news is that you don't have to save 20% down.
 Saving for a down payment is absolutely within reach with the right plan.
 There are also down payment assistance programs and first-time homebuyer programs that you may be able to take advantage of.

 With some financial discipline, you can save enough money to purchase a house and step into homeownership.